zysilm-ai/open-claude-pilot/README.md

 ---

-## What is OpenCodex?
+## What is BreezeRun?

-OpenCodex is a self-hosted alternative to cloud-based AI coding assistants.
+BreezeRun is a self-hosted alternative to cloud-based AI coding assistants.
 It provides a web interface for interacting with autonomous AI agents that can write, execute, and debug code in isolated Docker containers.

 **Key benefits:**
 - **Privacy** - Your code stays on your infrastructure